aadetritawara/PersonalFinanceTracker/README.md

 - As a user, when I start the application, I want to be given the option to load my personal finance tracker from file.

 ---
+Instructions for Grader:
+---

+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by clicking on either the "Add New Expense" or "Add New Earning" button.
+- You can generate the second required action related to the user story "adding multiple Xs to a Y" by observing the changes made to the account "Y" balance when logging multiple items "X".
+You can click either the "Add New Expense" or the "Add New Earning" button to see the *change in the balance* (top left corner).
+- You can locate my visual component by looking at the top right hand side labelled "Spending By Category".
+It has image icons of each of my five categories.
+- You can save the state of my application by clicking on the Quit button then the "Yes" button in the window that pops up.
+- You can reload the state of my application by selecting the "Yes" button in the first pop-up window that appears upon opening the application.

+---
 Resources Used:
 ---
 - How to get and validate format of user input: https://www.youtube.com/watch?v=bI7kQq9cjmQ